Happy Star Wars Day?

 For one thing, everything that made JJ Abrams a wrong fit for “Star Trek” makes him a perfect fit for “Star Wars”.
 Often touted as the new Steven Spielberg, Abrams is actually far more similar to Lucas.
 They both have an eye for spectacle, action and prefer breakneck pacing and set pieces over plot logic or character consistency.
 Abrams also has an ear for dialogue, which can only be a blessing after the leaden prose of the prequel trilogy.

-It also seems, on reports, that the special effects this time round are going to be more akin to the originals: the era of complete CGI environments is over and physical sets are making a comeback.
-There are even whispers of a full scale Millennium Falcon being built again.
+It also seems, on reports, that the special effects this time around are going to be more akin to the originals: the era of complete CGI environments is over and physical sets are making a comeback.
+There are even whispers of a full-scale Millennium Falcon being built again.

 With some casting news still to come (Lando?) the next 20 months are sure to be a rollercoaster for every Star Wars – Hell, every movie fan – until we get the most exciting Christmas present in 2015: new “Star Wars”.